 Continue my adventure of visiting every MRT (subway) stop in Singapore.
-This time, I visited fourteen stops on the eastern side of the Yellow Line (aka the Circle Line).
+This time, I visited fourteen stops on the eastern side of the Circle Line (aka the Yellow Line).
 Missing a connection along the southern edge, the Circle Line does not yet run in a circle; instead, it forms a horseshoe around center of the island.
 This line also has an irritating spur that’s just three stops long, so that was on my agenda as well.

 Get out at every stop and spend ten to fifteen minutes wandering around.
 Walk up (nearly) all escalators.
 Stop only for photos and snacks.

 The name of this station is misleading, because Marina Bay itself is quite a ways away.
 You can just see the towers of the Marina Bay Sands Hotel far off in the distance:

 There’s not much else to look at here — just a condo, a bunch of downtown office buildings, and this beautiful tree standing all alone in a grassy expanse:

 This is stop actually takes you to Marina Bay — step outside, and the towers of the iconic hotel stretch out imposingly above: